Adrian Owen: Personal life

-Owen lives in London, Ontario and has one son, Jackson.
-His brother, Christopher J. Owen, is Professor of Physics and Head of the Space Plasma Group at University College London (UCL) Department of Space and Climate Physics.
-His sister, Frances Walsh is Safeguarding Nurse for the NHS, in Warwickshire, England.
+Owen lives in London, Ontario with his wife, Emily Nichols who is also a Neuroscientist, and has one son, Jackson.
+His sister, Frances Walsh is a Safeguarding Nurse for the NHS, in Warwickshire, England.
+His brother is a Physics Professor at University College London.

-For the past twenty-years, Owen has played guitar and sung in various bands made up of fellow scientists and musicians.
+For the past twenty-five years, Owen has played guitar and sung in various bands made up of fellow scientists and musicians.